Vector layers (geopandas)#

 • Group the layer by 'shape_id', using the .agg method (see Different functions (agg))

-• Use the 'first' “function” to keep the first 'route_short_name' and 'route_long_name' values per route (as they identical for each 'route_id' anyway)
+• Use the 'first' “function” to keep the first 'route_short_name' and 'route_long_name' values per route (as they are identical in each 'route_id' anyway)

 • Apply a lambda function (see Custom functions (agg)) that “summarizes” the 'Point' geometries into a 'LineString' geometry